2008 Clemson Tigers football team: NC State

-S.C.
-State
+South Carolina State

 The first ever meeting between the Clemson Tigers and S.C.
 State Bulldogs turned into a lopsided contest, as the Tigers defeated their second FCS team on the season to improve to 3–1.
 The Tigers received the opening kickoff and struck first on a 68-yard drive capped off by a 1-yard touchdown run by James Davis.
 S.C.
 State was unable to respond on any of its two possessions in the first quarter, as they ended in a punt and missed field goal.
 Clemson, meanwhile, had its next two drives end in interceptions from Cullen Harper.

 The Tigers broke the game open in the second quarter.
 Chris Chancellor intercepted an S.C.
 State pass early in the quarter.
 On the next possession, Davis and C. J. Spiller spearheaded the offensive attack, which ended in Davis' second touchdown of the day.
 The Tigers defense would cut the Bulldogs' next drive short with an interception by Crezdon Butler.
 Davis would score his third touchdown of the day on the next drive.
 A safety and a 1-yard touchdown plunge by Cullen Harper would give the Tigers a 30–0 halftime lead.

 S.C.
 State received the ball to start the third quarter, but it was the Tigers who opened up scoring as Chris Clemons picked off a Bulldog pass and returned it for a touchdown.
 The next three drives saw two Bulldog drives and a Tigers drive stall.
 Clemson got back on the scoreboard with a Mark Buchholz field goal.
 Clemson began placing reserves in on offense late in the third quarter.
 Early in the fourth quarter, the Tigers scored their fifth rushing touchdown of the day on a one-yard run by backup quarterback Willy Korn.
 Korn would later throw the Tigers' first passing touchdown of the day on a five-yard passes to tight end Michael Palmer.
 The defense recorded its fourth turnover of the day when Brandon Thompson recovered an S.C.
 State fumble.
 The Tigers then ran out the clock, giving them a 52–0 victory.

 Cullen Harper completed 14 of 23 passes for 152 yards with no touchdowns and two interceptions.
 Willy Korn went 7–7 for 73 yards and a touchdown.
 James Davis led the Tigers' rushing attack with 93 yards and 3 touchdowns.
 Tyler Grisham led the receiving corps with 41 reception yards on 3 receptions.
 C. J. Spiller had 105 all-purpose yards on the day (66 rushing, 39 punt return).
 Overall, the Tigers' offense compiled 432 yards of total offense (225 passing, 207 rushing) and 31 first downs.
 The defense held the Bulldogs to 149 yards of total offense and eight first downs, while compiling four turnovers on the day.